… or maybe this Amiga 2000 wasn’t that extreme after all

 Next, I had to properly sand the excess plastic and apply polyester putty which had to be sanded off again.

 Some pics after applying spray putty.
-I use spray putty to cover minor problems and most importantly, to spot any irregularities so I can fix them prior to the final spray painting.
-Of course, the process is really time-consuming and requires a bit of experience but it is definitely worth learning.
+I use spray putty to cover minor problems and most importantly, to spot any irregularities so I can fix them before the final spray painting.
+Of course, the process is time-consuming and requires a bit of experience but it is worth learning.

 After the above lengthy process, I’ve applied two layers of custom-made – spectrography scanning method to match the exact color – spray paint.